axeluhl/sailing-analytics/wiki/howto/eventmanagers/Pairing-Lists.md

 First of all you need a regatta with at least one series with fleets and races that is not a medal series and registered competitors and boats.

 Now follow these steps:
-**Open Adminconsole > Select 'Leaderboards' on the left menu > Enter your leaderboard name in the leaderboards tab > Click on the 'Pairing List' Button inside the 'Actions' Column:**
+**Open Adminconsole > Select 'Leaderboards' on the left menu > Enter your leaderboard name in the leaderboards tab > Click on the 'Pairing List' button inside the 'Actions' column:**

 <img src="/wiki/images/pairinglist/screenshot_1.jpg"/>